csbrooks6/csbrooks6.github.io/resume.md

 ## EXPERIENCE

-## Independent Software Developer, Austin , TX -- 2/2014 to present
+## Enable Impact, Austin, TX -- 2/2014 to present

-*Senior Programmer*
+*Senior Programmer (Contractor)*

-+ Ruby on Rails development building [Enable Impact](http://www.enableimpact.com), a marketplace to match social entrepreneurs with impact investors
++ Ruby on Rails development building [Enable Impact](http://www.enableimpact.com), a marketplace to match social entrepreneurs with impact investors, from the ground up
-+ Created system to edit and search profiles for entrepreneurs and funders, based on a number of different data facets
 + Sole backend developer, plus significant JavaScript / CoffeeScript, including using jQuery and AJAX
++ Created system to edit, search and match profiles for entrepreneurs and funders, based on a number of different data points
++ Designed and implemented scalable cloud-based architecture, using Heroku and CloudFront
++ Implemented file upload front end using jQuery File Upload plugin, including direct upload to S3 and offline image processing

 ## Certain Affinity, Austin, TX --- 1/2013 to 2/2014